Polly Scattergood: Career

 "Other Too Endless" was released as a single from the album on 23 February 2009.
 It was named "record of the week" on the Steve Lamacq show.
 The download version features a remix by Vince Clarke. iTunes made it 'Single of the Week' on 30 March 2009.
 "Please Don't Touch" was her fourth single, released on 4 May 2009.

 She then re-released "Nitrogen Pink" and released "Bunny Club" as singles.
 On 7 March 2009 Scattergood gave a live studio session on the BBC Radio 2 Dermot O'Leary show.
 She supported Amanda Palmer in September 2009 at Union Chapel, Islington.

 In 2011 Scattergood recorded a cover of "New York New York" for EA Games "The Wall" trailer.
 It premiered in Time Square, "The Wall" trailer won the Mi6 Gold award for "Best Use of Sound" and the Mi6 Silver award for "Best Game Footage Trailer.
 In 2012 she remixed the M83 song "Reunion".

 Scattergood released her second studio album, Arrows, on 22 October 2013.
 The album was produced by Ken Thomas who has previously worked with Sigur Rós and M83.
 "Wanderlust" was remixed by Charli XCX and "How to Dress Well" featured in America's Billboard magazine.
 The album was awarded four stars by Mojo, The Independent and Rolling Stone magazine.
 Scattergood supported Mute labelmates Goldfrapp at the summer series 2013 concerts at Somerset House, London on 20 July 2013.

-After Arrows was released Scattergood decided to team up with her label mate James Chapman, aka the Mercury Nominated artist Maps, to write and record a joint project, entitled "onDeadWaves". which eventually led in 2016 to the release of the 'onDeadWaves' album.
+After Arrows was released Scattergood decided to team up with her label mate James Chapman, the Mercury Nominated artist Maps, to write and record a joint project, entitled "onDeadWaves". which eventually led in 2016 to the release of the 'onDeadWaves' album.

 After the 'onDeadWaves' album was released Scattergood was approached by Bruce Woolley to records a new version of the Buggles' track, "Video Killed the Radio Star" which was eventually to be titled "Dark Star".
 This new version was released by Grammaphone records in 2017.

 Scattergood released her third album entitled In This Moment on 3 July 2020.

 In November 2021, Scattergood created a podcast with long-time friend Katie Melua called "The Detail" about the art of songwriting and making records".

 In March 2025, the band was featured on vocals on a track called "And All Went Dark," on a new album released by Chris Liebing.